 Isn’t it ironic that the “12 Days Of Christmas” we start singing our hearts out to … well in advance … actually refers to the days following December 25 instead of leading up to it?

-Perhaps that’s not so surprising to you (and if so, please don’t judge me!)
-But I’ll be the first to admit that despite working at the world’s largest Christmas store, I hadn’t actually ever given the twelve days of Christmas much thought beyond happily humming along until recently when I discovered this remarkable ornament set celebrating those eccentric gifts of-old that have stood the test of time.
+Or perhaps that’s not so surprising to you?
+(And if so, please don’t judge me!)
+But I’ll be the first to admit that despite working at the world’s largest Christmas store, I hadn’t actually ever given the twelve days of Christmas much thought beyond happily humming along.
+That is until recently, when I discovered this remarkable ornament set celebrating those eccentric gifts of-old that have stood the test of time.

 So once December 25th rolls around, don’t be so quick to turn off the Christmas music …. or at least this classic!
-You’ve got 12 more days to merrily croon to this playful tune!
+Because you’ve got 12 more days to merrily croon to this playful tune!

 DID YOU KNOW?
 “The best known English version was first printed in 1780 in a book intended for children, Mirth without Mischief, as a memorization game to be played on Twelfth Night” according to Wikipedia.